simplyblock/vela-studio/apps/docs/CONTRIBUTING.md

 ## Guide structure

-The Supabase docs use [MDX](https://mdxjs.com/).
+The Vela docs use [MDX](https://mdxjs.com/).
 Guides are written in unstructured prose as MDX documents.

 Adding a new guide requires: